colab-coop/bylaws/ARTICLE-3.markdown

 explanation of the need for proceeding without member ratification and steps taken to ensure any demonstrated concerns of membership were taken into account.
-This stipulation does not apply to amendments or changes to these bylaws, which must always be ratified by the full membership.
+This stipulation does not apply to amendments or changes to these bylaws as specified in Section 3.1, which must always be ratified by the full membership.

 ### Section 3.3  Use of ballots for voting in case consensus is not reached